ebertolazzi/Splines/toolbox/src_mex/README_matlab_interface.md

 **Compilation**

-To compile the mex files run the script `Compile.m` in MATLAB.
+To compile the mex files run the script `CompileSplinesLib.m` in MATLAB.
-After the compilation the scripts `spline1d` for univariate spline and `spline2d` for bivariate spline are available.
+After the compilation the class `Spline1D` for univariate spline and the class `Spline2D` for bivariate spline are available.

 **Univariate splines**

 To build a univariate spline use to command

 ~~~
 S = Spline1D( 'type', X, Y );

 S = Spline1D( 'type' );
 S.build( X, Y );
 ~~~

 - `type` is a string with the type of spline you are building.
          Possibile values are:
          linear, cubic, akima, bessel, pchip, quintic.
 - X, Y   two vectors with the x and y coordinates of the point to be interpolated, X must be increasing.

 after the build spline can be used as follows